 Cardinney Caravan and Camping Park is a popular campsite between Penzance and Land's End.
 It is set right in the heart of the Penwith Heritage Coast region in the southern tip of Cornwall.
-This quiet park welcomes guests with motorhomes, campervans, touring caravans and tents onto the site.
+This quiet park welcomes guests with touring caravans, tents, campervans and motorhomes onto the site.

-56 of the 90 pitches at the site are serviced with electricity and water hook ups.
+There are a large number of grass pitches with electrical hookup points and water taps.
 The pitches are sheltered by hedgerows and woodlands giving guests a degree of privacy during their stay.

-Facilities offered at the site include washrooms with toilets and showers, a laundrette, a washing up area, and chemical waste disposal point.
+Facilities offered at the site include NEW luxury toilet/shower block, a laundrette, a washing up area, and chemical and grey waste disposal point.
 Gas canister exchanges are also offered at the park.
-Wi-Fi internet is available at a small additional charge.
+Wi-Fi internet is available.
 The on-site shop stocks the essentials for your stay.

-A 20 minute walk from the park takes you to Carn Euny, an ancient Iron Age settlement that is popular with history loving tourists.
+Nearby to the park is Carn Euny, an ancient Iron Age settlement that is popular with history loving tourists.
 The central location of the park on the Land’s End peninsula means all of the nearby beaches are within easy reach.
 There are some great villages to discover by the coast, too, and you must visit Sennen, Mousehole, and St Levan, all of which offer you access to exceptional beaches as well as offering a range of excellent amenities.

 These villages are all found on the South West Coastal Path, which itself offers miles of great walking and cycling trails, with views across the Atlantic, English Channel, and the Cornwall countryside.

 You must visit Land’s End when staying at Cardinney Caravan and Camping Park; it's a short five-mile drive away and the close proximity of the location means guests can easily view the incredible sunset over the Atlantic then be back at the site within a matter of minutes.